webpy/webpy.github.com/install.md

 #### mod_rewrite Rules for Apache

-If you want webpy to be accessible at 'http://example.com' instead of 'http://example.com/code.py/' add the following rules to the `.htaccess` file:
+If you want web.py to be accessible at 'http://example.com' instead of 'http://example.com/code.py/' add the following rules to the `.htaccess` file:

     <IfModule mod_rewrite.c>
       RewriteEngine on